 When is the IRA Contribution Deadline?

 Here’s a personal finance 101 must-know special: the deadline for IRA contributions for a calendar year is the tax deadline for that year (usually April 15 of the next year, unless it falls on a weekend or holiday).
 And you can even set up and fund an IRA, for a calendar year, up until that year’s tax filing deadline.
+Update: the IRA contribution deadline in 2021 has been extended to May 17 (for 2020 year contributions), the same date as the extended 2021 tax deadline.

 Why is this important to know?
 I’ll tell you why.